-Level 4 Math placement or Mathematics 100.
+Level 4 Math placement or Mathematics 050.

-Inequalities, absolute value, systems of equations, arithmetic of polynomials, factoring, quadratic equations, functions and graphs, algebraic fractions, right-angle trigonometry.
+Systems of equations, arithmetic of polynomials, factoring, fractional equations, variation, quadratic equations, functions, graphs, right angle trigonometry

-To meet the needs of students entering the University with Math Placement Level 4 or with credit for 100.
-It prepares students for Math 103, 105, 116, and 130.
+To meet the needs of students entering the University with Math Placement Level 4 or with credit for 050.
+It prepares students for Math 105, 116, 130, and 148.